jasperla/crane/README.md

 - Add 'customer' flag which can be re-used in combination with the manifest
 - Handle symlinks properly (and create actual links instead of copies)
+- Add support for an `exclude` section in the manifest which tells crane to ignore certain files/directories (use basic globbing?) even if they're listed in the `contents` section
+- Optimize dependency handling by keeping a global list of dependencies so as not to re-install dependencies of parents.

 ### Long term goals (roadmap)